abtion/guidelines/gpg-signing/README.md

 max-cache-ttl 3600
 ```

-This ensures that your commits are automatically signed for one hour, and after
-one hour you need to provide your GPG password again.
-Run `gpgconf --reload
+This way you only have to provide your password once every hour.
-gpg-agent` to reload your updated GPG configuration.
+Run `gpgconf --reload gpg-agent` to reload your updated GPG configuration.

 If you have not set up a GPG key for your GitHub account, please read this
 article: